rc-biotech/massiveNGSpipe/README.md

 To gather what the sample is:

-- library type is it Ribo-seq
+- library type (e.g. Ribo-seq, RNA-seq)
-- condition (is it wild type or knock out, over expression)
+- condition (e.g. wild type, knock out or overexpression)
-- timepoint (2 days post fertilization, 2 hours of drug treatment)
+- timepoint (e.g. 2 days post fertilization, 2 hours of drug treatment)
-- replicate (replicate 1, replicate 2, ..),
+- replicate (e.g. replicate 1, replicate 2, ...),

 We need to know where to find these datapoints.